trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 [^18]: Mature lions, on the other hand, are more or less associated with the wilderness and (colonial) big game.

-[^19]: See, e.g., Klös, Heinz-Georg. _Wegweiser durch den Zoologischen Garten Berlin 1958_, ed. by Aktien-Verein des Zoologischen Gartens Berlin.
+[^19]: See, e.g., Heinz-Georg Klös. _Wegweiser durch den Zoologischen Garten Berlin 1958_, Aktien-Verein des Zoologischen Gartens Berlin (ed.).
 Berlin: 1958: 56.

 [^20]: K. Heinroth to K.M.
 Schneider, 23.05.1951, AZGB O 0/1/284.